ncsu-landchangelab/vistafire/README.md

-# VISTAFiRe
-## Visual Interpretation of the SpatioTemporal Arrangement of Fire Regimes
+# VISTAFiRe: Visual Interpretation of the SpatioTemporal Arrangement of Fire Regimes
 _Nikki C. Inglis, 2020_

 ### What is VISTAFiRe?